- Specialty Thoracic Oncology

 As an accomplished thoracic oncologist, Dr. Jablons’ career highlights include:

-- Awarded an NIH grant to research the role of Wnt signaling in mesothelioma
+• Securing an NIH grant to explore Wnt signaling in mesothelioma.

-- Former U.S. Navy Commander and Chief of Thoracic Surgery at the Naval Hospital
+• Serving as a U.S. Navy Commander and Chief of Thoracic Surgery at the Naval Hospital.

 Dr. Jablons’ Background